 Section 15.
 Spaces for disabled drivers are available in all campus lots.
-Vehicles using these spaces must display a valid DMV disabled placard, temporary disabled placard, or disabled license plates.
-Drivers displaying placards or disabled license plates may park in any spaces except red zones, motorcycle parking and any other space identified for specific type of parking that have been reserved by a governing body, for special types of vehicles or parking of vehicles; CVC 22511.5 (B) Section 3.
+Vehicles using these spaces must display a valid Department of Motor Vehicles (DMV) disabled placard, temporary disabled placard, or disabled license plates.
+Drivers displaying a valid disabled placard or disabled license plate must also display a valid college parking permit.
+Drivers displaying placards or disabled license plates may not park in red zones, motorcycle parking or any other space identified for specific type of parking that have been reserved by a governing body, for special types of vehicles or parking of vehicles; CVC 22511.5 (B) Section 3.